-False Reporting: An individual who is determined to knowingly have made false complaints, or accusations, or provided false information during an investigation, may be subject to disciplinary action by the institution.
+False Reporting: An individual who is determined to knowingly have made a false complaint or accusations, or who provided false information during an investigation, may be subject to disciplinary action by the institution.
 This provision does not apply to reports made in good faith, even if the facts alleged in the report cannot be substantiated by subsequent investigation.